Skip to navigation | Skip to main content | Skip to footer

 A meta description is the text that appears beneath the page title in search engine results.
 Essentially, it’s an early opportunity to persuade the user that your page is relevant to them.

-As this is something of a sales pitch, try to include the main facts from the page and a call to action.
+The meta description is a kind of a sales pitch, so try to include the main facts from the page and a call to action.
 The meta description should accurately reflect the information that the page contains, yet should make sense on its own, within the context of the search results page.

 URLs